 Whatever type of addiction you may be suffering from, overcoming it can be difficult without expert help.
 Beginning to detox can be the start of a tough struggle.
 Whilst you may be able to get through it alone, having someone to work beside you and help you battle your cravings and potential relapses can be a terrific boost.

 Very often, those suffering from addiction of any type will contact a counsellor.
 This can often be the first step towards putting in place powerful and effective treatment that will help.
-CBT - Cognitive Behavioural Therapy - can be used as well as methods such as individual and family or couple counselling.
+CBT - Cognitive Behavioural Therapy - can be used as well as methods such as individual, family or couple counselling.
 Psychotherapy may be recommended to treat any other mental health problems that may be adding to the problem of addiction.

 If your addiction is due to drugs, the counsellor will help you to fight much more than just your physical dependency.
 Relapse can still occur even after detox is completed and this is often due to outside factors such as social or psychological stress.
 Environmental factors, work problems, being with the wrong type of friends; all of these and many more aspects can bring you down and before you know it, the addiction is on its way back.
 When you get the urge to return to using any addictive substance, your counsellor will help you to fight the craving and provide you with techniques and ways of dealing with life, other than falling back onto using drugs or alcohol.